Available as of v2.2.4

 active, you can start viewing project metrics through the Rancher dashboard or directly from Grafana.

-You can monitor custom metrics from any exporters as long as project monitoring is enabled.
+You can monitor custom metrics from any exporters.
 You can also expose some custom endpoints on deployments without needing to configure Prometheus for your project.